terrastruct/d2/ci/release/README.md

 should become the default Docker image.
 The workflow rejects `publish_latest` for a GitHub prerelease or a semver prerelease.

-The `docker-release` GitHub environment must provide a `DOCKERHUB_USERNAME` variable and a `DOCKERHUB_TOKEN` secret with write access to that user's `d2` repository.
-The current production namespace is fixed to `terrastruct/d2`, so `DOCKERHUB_USERNAME` must be `terrastruct`.
+The `docker-release` GitHub environment must provide a `DOCKERHUB_USERNAME` variable set to `d2lang` and a `DOCKERHUB_TOKEN` secret containing a personal access token for that Docker ID.
+The Docker ID must have write access to both the canonical `d2lang/d2` repository and the maintained `terrastruct/d2` compatibility mirror.
 The environment's deployment branch policy must allow only protected branches.
-Docker Hub tag immutability must remain enabled for version tags with `^v[0-9]+\.[0-9]+\.[0-9]+(-[0-9A-Za-z]+([.-][0-9A-Za-z]+)*)?$`; `latest` remains outside that rule and mutable.
+Docker Hub tag immutability must remain enabled on both repositories for version tags with `^v[0-9]+\.[0-9]+\.[0-9]+(-[0-9A-Za-z]+([.-][0-9A-Za-z]+)*)?$`; `latest` remains outside that rule and mutable.
 This repository-side rule is the final overwrite guard.